 Devotion to ‘Our Lady of Llanthony’ quickly took root, and leaves from the bush into which the vision had disappeared were believed to have miraculous properties and were taken away by pilgrims.
 The date of the first apparition, 30 August, was chosen as the festival of the apparitions, when the abbey church would be crowded with pilgrims from far and wide, many of them having walked the eleven miles from Llanfihangel Crucorney station or over the mountain from Hay.
 The day ended after Vespers with a procession to the site of the holy bush; eventually a commemorative statue was erected on the Monastery forecourt.

-During Gill’s occupancy, the statue was removed to All Saints’ in Hereford (he had little interest in other people’s devotions), where it remained until the late 1960s, when it was returned to the Monastery forecourt.
+During Gill’s occupancy, the statue was removed to All Saints’ in Hereford (Gill had little interest in other people’s devotions), where it remained until the late 1960s, when it was returned to the Monastery forecourt.
 Meanwhile, a tiny piece of land, near the site of the holy bush, was acquired by Hilda and Irene Ewens, daughters of Fr Ignatius’s sister Harriet, and a wooden Calvary installed; a congregation of fifteen hundred assembled in the adjacent field for its dedication on 30 August 1936.
 The apparitions are still commemorated by an annual ecumenical pilgrimage.